-It is also a handy teacher resource filled with ideas, dates, and quick tips to help acknowledge and empower LGBTQ2+ members of our classroom and school communities.
+It is also a handy teacher resource filled with ideas, dates, and quick tips to help acknowledge and empower 2SLGBTQ+ members of our classroom and school communities.

-Here are some suggestions on how to use it!
+Here are some suggestions on how to use our Safe Space poster!

 Step #1: Take it down and then put it back up with your students!

 Symbols speak loudest when they are acknowledged.
 Take a few minutes to put the poster on the wall of your classroom and get your students to help.
 Talk about why you are putting it up and what it means.